nicolastexidor/singit-technical-assignment/README.md

 - **`reverse_translation`**: show a translation → pick the correct source word (4 options)
 - **`word_to_image`**: show the word → pick the correct image (4 options)

-Translation exercises are only generated when the requested `translationLanguage` exists on the insight.
+Translation exercises are only generated when the requested `nativeLanguage` exists on the insight.
 Image exercises require at least 4 words with `imageRefs` in the distractor pool.
 Distractors are drawn from other insights in the same language, sorted by frequency.

 ### Sessions